Teen (ages 13-17) $10

 DOUG FREW’s most important qualification for writing this particular play is his lifelong devotion to everything Julia Child represents, a passion he shares with co-author William Brown.
 With his late partner Patti McKenny, he co-wrote the lyrics for William Brown’s adaptation of She Stoops to CONQUER (composer Andrew Hansen) at Northlight.
 Together they also wrote the musicals BECOMING GEORGE (composer Linda Eisenstein); 90 NORTH (composer Daniel Sticco), winner of ASCAP’s Outstanding New Musical Award and inaugural production of ASCAP’s “In the Works” program at the Kennedy Center; and the satirical revue GET FUNNY OR YOU’RE FIRED at the Royal George.
 As a writer and creative director in corporate communications, he has created songs, sketches, videos, speeches, and entire musical comedies in praise of everything from tractors to hamburgers to all manner of pharmaceutical products.
 He was for several seasons a regular contributor to Garrison Keillor’s A PRAIRIE HOME COMPANION.

 Marilyn Langbehn (director) is in her tenth season at CCCT.
-Productions for the company include Anton in Show Business, Our Town, Broadway Inside Out, Bright Star, All the Way, Ragtime, All is Calm: The Christmas Truce of 1914, Cabaret, The Sound of Music, The Complete Works of William Shakespeare (abridged)[revised], and The Mountaintop and the world premiere of The Lost Years, both of which began their lives at CCCT as part of the Reading Stage series.
+Productions for the company include Anton in Show Business, Our Town, The Last Five Years, Broadway Inside Out, Bright Star, All the Way, Ragtime, All is Calm: The Christmas Truce of 1914, Cabaret, The Sound of Music, The Complete Works of William Shakespeare (abridged)[revised], and The Mountaintop and the world premiere of The Lost Years, both of which began their lives at CCCT as part of the Reading Stage series.
 Her critically-acclaimed production of August: Osage County received Best Production and Best Director nods at the inaugural TBA Awards in 2014.
 She founded the Theatre’s Reading Stage series in 2015 to showcase the work of women playwrights and playwrights of color.
 To date, the series has produced more than 20 works, including plays by Katori Hall, Theresa Rebeck, Cynthia Wands, kimber lee, Leah Nanako Winkler, Jiréh Breon Holder, and Inda Craig-Galván, and the widely-acclaimed world premiere of her play, Running For My Life.